sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 I do not see anything in my browser after I start Fire
 ------------------------------------------------------------

 Do check in the logs for exceptions and the root cause.
-On Linux and Mac, the log files are in nohup.out.
+The log files are in fireserver.log.

 Possible causes are: